vconrado/notebooks/geoinfo/scidb/hands-on.md

 ## Running SciDB container

-To start the SciDB container, execute in the terminal the following command:
+In order to start the SciDB container, type the following command in your terminal:

 ```bash
 docker run -it --name geoinfo-2017 esensing/scidb:16.9
 ```

-In the opened terminal, type the following command in order to change to user ```scidb```:
+In the opened terminal, type the following command in order to change the user to ```scidb```:

 ```
 su - scidb